 Which games support a simflag spotter?

-An iFlag, simflag, gear indicator, flagspotter or flag indicator are all synonyms for each other and are often used interchangeably.
+An iFlag, simflag, gear indicator, flagspotter or flag indicator are all synonyms for each other and are commonly used interchangeably.
 A flagspotter or simflag can be used for almost any sim game.
 It is supported by almost every popular game such as iRacing, Assetto Corsa Competizione, rFactor 2 and Automobilista 2.

 The list below provides a complete overview of the features and capabilities for each game!